USS Preserver: Saipan operations

-Damaged by bomb
+Damage

 She was at Seeadler Harbor, Manus, 6 October, and departed five days later for Leyte Gulf.
 A bomb penetrated her hull 20 October, flooding her motor room and causing loss of power throughout the ship.
-Battle damage repairs necessitated calls at Hollandia, New Guinea; Espiritu Santo, New Hebrides; and finally at Pearl Harbor from 5 February 1945 through the following July.
+Battle damage repairs necessitated calls at Hollandia, New Guinea; Espiritu Santo, New Hebrides.
+While at Manus she was damaged by the November 1944 USS Mount Hood (AE-11) explosion.

-After final repairs Preserver stood out of Pearl Harbor 8 August, bound for Kwajalein Atoll, the Marshalls.
+Final repairs commenced at Pearl Harbor from 5 February 1945 through the following July.
+Preserver stood out of Pearl Harbor 8 August, bound for Kwajalein Atoll, the Marshalls.
 She made further calls at Guam and Okinawa, and the second week of October she operated at Wakayama, Honshū, Japan.

 After the close of hostilities, Preserver participated in salvage operations during the weapons tests at Bikini Atoll, and then decommissioned at San Diego, California, 23 April 1947.

 Reactivated during Korean War

 She recommissioned at San Diego 1 December 1950, and in January 1951 transferred from the Pacific Fleet to Commander, Service Force, Atlantic.
 She arrived Norfolk, her new home port, 20 February.